 These cleanings also allow for polishing the tooth surface, making it more difficult for plaque to adhere in the future.

-Early detection and treatment benefits
+Early detection benefits to prevent gum disease

 Routine exams allow your dentist to identify early signs of gum disease and implement treatment before it becomes serious.
 Early intervention saves you time, money, and discomfort in the long run.